 Skip to content

 Long polling was the original hack for real-time web communication before WebSockets existed.
 While it simulates real-time updates through clever use of HTTP requests, WebSockets provide true bidirectional, persistent connections with significantly better performance and resource efficiency.
-Today, long polling primarily serves as a fallback mechanism for environments where WebSockets aren’t available.
+Today, long polling primarily serves as a fallback mechanism for environments where WebSockets are not available.

 FeatureLong PollingWebSockets